cle5eland/azure-iot-central-wfh/README.md

 1. Go to the `user` directory and run `./proxy-port.ps1`.
 1. Go to Firefox and navigate to [https://apps.saas.localhost/]().
 1. You should see IoT Central running there :).

+## Normal Use

+As configured here, your VM will auto-shutdown every day at 7pm PST.
+So, when you start working in the morning, run `startWFH.ps1`.
+This will start your VM and proxy your port on your machine.
+You can change this auto-shutdown configuration in the Azure Portal or using the CLI.
+You'll also get an email 30 minutes before shutdown--you can configure this behavior as well.

+If your proxy ever stops working (which can happen from time to time), just run `proxy-port.ps1`.

+Also, for your convenience, you can ssh into your machine using `ssh.ps1`.

+Generally, once you have your machine running, I do everything through VSCode using the Remote SSH Extension.
+You can open a terminal here as well.

+## Further Steps

+I recommend configuring the Docker extension on your _remote machine_.
+There is a known bug where this will not install correctly on your remote machine if you already have it installed on your local instance--to mitigate, remove on local machine, install on remote (VSCode will give you this option once you are remote-ed to your machine), then re-install on local.
+Once configured correctly, you can manage all the Docker containers on your remote machine from VSCode.